Regression-type analysis for block maxima on block maxima: SM A: Additional numerical evidence

-We report on two one-shot numerical experiments aimed at illustrating the approach in Section~2.3 in the paper, that induces a prior on the space of all regression manifolds by resorting to Bernstein polynomials and an approximation of a multivariate GEV density due to \cite{cooley2012}.
+We report on two one-shot numerical experiments aimed at illustrating the approach in Section~\ref{higher_dim} in the paper, that induces a prior on the space of all regression manifolds by resorting to Bernstein polynomials and an approximation of a multivariate GEV density due to \cite{cooley2012}.
 For the numerical experiments in this supplementary material, we test our model by taking a trivariate logistic extreme value distribution with dependence parameter $\alpha=0.1$ (`strongly' dependent extremes) for the case $p=2$, i.e. with the trivariate GEV distribution

-We generate two samples of sizes $n=10000$ and $n=20000$ which, after thresholding at $95\%$ empirical quantiles of the observed pseudo angles, yield $k=500$ and $k=1000$ data points to fit the model.
-Here, we use a similar prior specification and MCMC setup as in Section 3.1 of the paper.
+We generate two samples of sizes $n=10000$ and $n=20000$ which, after thresholding at $95\%$ empirical quantiles of the pseudo-radius, yield $k=500$ and $k=1000$ data points to fit the model.
+Here, we use a similar prior specification and MCMC setup as in Section~\ref{prelim} of the paper.
 Figure~\ref{fig:contoursplots} indicates that the proposed estimator of the angular density captures reasonably well the dependence between extremes by concentrating around the barycenter of the simplex, though in a less pronounced form than the true density.
-As can be seen from Figure~\ref{fig:regressionsurface} the resulting regression lines estimates resemble the true regression lines $L_q$, and increasing sample size improves the fit as the lateral surfaces of the estimates become more slanting, for $q=\{0.3,0.5,0.7\}$.
+As can be seen from Figure~\ref{fig:regressionsurface}, the resulting fitted regression lines resemble the true ones, $L_q$, and increasing sample size improves the fit as the lateral surfaces of the estimates become more slanting, for $q=\{0.3,0.5,0.7\}$.